rtek1000/DDS-915-DIY/README.md

 ![img](https://raw.githubusercontent.com/rtek1000/DDS-915-DIY/main/Hardware/Doc/atxps2.png)

 - - The pump needs 12V, which is already available in the ATX power supply
-- - 5V voltage for the Arduino comes from the standby 5V line
+- - The +5V voltage for the Arduino comes from the standby 5V line

 - The OLED display can fade over time, so try to make it easy to replace
 - - Be careful to buy a display with the same I2C address (0x3C)